ShadowFolk706/Binmod/README.md

 2  4'    11 1s
 ```

-This language is incredibly simple and does not provide much
+This language is incredibly simple and does not proove to be of much use. \n